jspaniac/Assignment-Ideas/123/SpamClassifier/spec/spec.md

 public static final Set<String> DICT;
 ```

-**At this point, stop and think!** What is a feature?
-What is a threshold?
-What is a label?
-How can you easily determine a split between two points in our dataset?
+**At this point, stop and think!** How can you easily determine a split between two points in our dataset?
 ___
 ### Classifier
 Now, we'll move into the code you're required to implement for this assignment.
 This is another abstract class that your classification tree will extend.
 It defines a number of methods that are required to be considered a "Classifier":